Who are the language mentors?

 - Full-Time Mentors: The Center has a full-time language mentors for both Swahili and Hindi.
 Dr. Agnes Kimokoti is the Five College Swahili Mentor.
-Carson Carruth is the full-time post-baccalaureate Teaching Assistant for Hindi.
-Both full-time mentors have the Five College Center for the Study of World Languages as a home base, but conduct tutorials and conversation sessions on all five campuses each week.
+Karla Carruth is the Teaching Assistant for Hindi and Urdu.
+Both mentors have the Five College Center for World Languages as a home base, but conduct tutorials and conversation sessions on all five campuses each week.

 - Local Graduate Students: A few local graduate students work as language tutors and conversation partners each semester.